Suzette Quintanilla: 1996-present: Management at Q-Productions and Selena Museum

-Suzette served as a consultant for La Leyenda, a multi-format CD release commemorating the 15th anniversary of Selena's death.
+Suzette was a consultant for La Leyenda, a multi-format CD commemorating the 15th anniversary of Selena's death.
 Released on March 9, 2010, by EMI Latin, the collection ranged from an affordable edition to an elaborate collector's set.
-Suzette noted the varied formats ensured accessibility for all fans.
-In addition to messages from Selena's family, band, and friends, Suzette included fan messages in a commemorative booklet, emphasizing that the project was intended to celebrate Selena's career rather than a source of sorrow.
-Suzette has since dedicated her efforts to preserving Selena's legacy, while also supporting and creating opportunities for emerging Latin American musicians.
-Addressing public criticism surrounding Selena's posthumous releases, Suzette remarked that many fail to recognize the family's responsibility in preserving Selena's legacy, stating, "If we don't, who will?".
-She also refuted claims of financial exploitation, noting misconceptions about her father's earnings and emphasizing his instrumental role in their success.
-Addressing public misconceptions, Suzette remarked that critics assume the family seeks to prevent others from profiting off Selena's name when their concern lies in maintaining the integrity of the singer's memory, saying "To them, it's just a fast buck", but to the family, "it's about keeping Selena's image alive."
+Suzette said that the varied formats ensured accessibility for all fans.
+In addition to messages from Selena's family, band, and friends, she included fan messages in a commemorative booklet and emphasized that the project was intended to celebrate Selena's career rather than being a source of sorrow.
+Suzette has dedicated her efforts to preserving Selena's legacy, also supporting and creating opportunities for emerging Latin American musicians.
+Addressing criticism of Selena's posthumous releases, she said that many fail to recognize the family's responsibility to preserve Selena's legacy: "If we don't, who will?".
+Suzette refuted claims of financial exploitation, noting misconceptions about her father's earnings and emphasizing his role in their success.
+She said that critics assume that the family seeks to prevent others from profiting from Selena's name when their concern is in maintaining the integrity of the singer's memory.
+"To them, it's just a fast buck", but to the family "it's about keeping Selena's image alive."

-During the Great Recession, Suzette acknowledged that Q-Productions felt the effects, noting that music sales often declined during economic downturns.
-Despite this, she emphasized that the business continues to move forward, actively seeking new talent and working across various production areas, including music videos, artwork, and audio.
+She acknowledged that Q-Productions felt the effects of the Great Recession, noting that music sales often declined during economic downturns.
+Suzette said that the business continues to move forward, seeking new talent and working with music videos, artwork, and audio.
 Q-Productions' line of music DVDs has been distributed across Texas in major retailers such as H-E-B, Best Buy, and Walmart.
-By March 2010, Suzette had become vice president of Q-Productions.
-By May 2016, she was promoted to president and CEO.
-Her transition into this leadership position marked a period of renewed personal fulfillment.
-In this role, she oversees the company's operations, manages the Selena Museum, and directs licensing efforts for Selena-related ventures.
-Concerning Selena's image, Suzette became highly selective about projects involving the singer, turning down numerous offers that didn't align with her family's values or her vision of how Selena should be represented.
-Suzette turned down a lucrative collaboration with a major clothing brand that proposed putting Selena's image on underwear and socks.
-Despite the hefty paycheck, Suzette declined, explaining that before accepting any brand partnership, she always asks herself if Selena would be okay with it.
-As CEO, Suzette remains actively involved in the music industry, guiding the record label's mission to promote Tejano artists.
-Suzette directed the music video for Las Fenix's "Cosquillitas" (2013) and contributed backing vocals to several tracks on their sixth studio album, Heliópolis (2013).
+Suzette was vice president of Q-Productions by March 2010, and was promoted to president and CEO in May 2016.
+Her transition to this leadership position was a period of renewed fulfillment.
+She oversees the company's operations, manages the Selena Museum, and directs licensing for Selena-related ventures.
+Suzette became selective about projects involving Selena, turning down offers which did not align with her family's values or her vision of how Selena should be represented; this included a collaboration with a major clothing brand for Selena underwear and socks.
+She declined, saying that before accepting any brand partnership she asks herself if Selena would be happy with it.
+Suzette remains involved in the music industry, guiding the record label's mission to promote Tejano artists.
+She directed the music video for Las Fenix's "Cosquillitas" (2013) and contributed backing vocals to several tracks on their sixth studio album, Heliópolis (2013).